DualGuard: Dual-stream Large Language Model Watermarking Defense against Paraphrase and Spoofing Attack: Methodology

 \subsection{Watermark Injection}

 We leverage the content sensitivity of the watermark mapping model to adaptively inject dual-stream watermarks.
-The standard watermark head is applied to benign content, whereas the adversarial watermark head is applied to malicious content.
+Standard watermark head is applied to benign content, whereas adversarial watermark head is applied to malicious content.
 Under spoofing attacks, the LLM-generated text is maliciously altered.
 Since benign and malicious content employ different watermark heads, this dual-stream design effectively captures such transformations, thereby enabling reliable tracing of spoofing attacks.
 The overall process of watermark text generation is summarized in Algorithm \ref{algo: gen}.

 Specifically, the generated token sequence $y_t$ is divided into fixed-length windows.
 By default, the standard watermark head $\Theta_s$ is applied.
-When the current token $y_t$ corresponds to the beginning of a new window ($t\bmod k = 1$), the watermark head is adaptively selected based on the current generated content:
+When the current token $y_t$ corresponds to the beginning of a new window ($t\bmod k = 1$), the watermark head is selected based on the current generated content:

-where $\Theta$ denotes the watermark head selected for the current token sequence $y_{:t}$, $\alpha$ is the threshold for watermark head selection, $k$ represents the window length, and $\operatorname{dist}(y_{:t})$ denotes the cosine distance between the outputs of the standard watermark head $\Theta_s$ and the adversarial watermark head $\Theta_a$ on the token sequence $y_{:t}$.
+where $\Theta$ denotes the watermark head selected for token sequence $y_{:t}$, $\alpha$ is the selection threshold, $k$ represents the window length, and $\operatorname{dist}(y_{:t})$ denotes the cosine distance between the outputs of the standard watermark head $\Theta_s$ and the adversarial watermark head $\Theta_a$ on the token sequence $y_{:t}$.

 Then, the output of the selected watermark head is scaled and mapped to the dimensionality of the LLM vocabulary $\mathcal{V}$ to obtain final watermarked logits \cite{DBLP:conf/iclr/LiuPHM024}.
 This design ensures that our method can be seamlessly applied to LLMs with different vocabularies.
 Formally, the watermarked logits at time step $t$ are computed as: